 Durga strives to create a world that just lets her be.

-The daily news screams of extreme violence against women, of third degree crime like rape and murder which is received with clicking of tongues and disapprovals.
-Incredulously enough, other forms of crime against women like stares, glares, whistles, touch are warmly wrapped in the blanket of social acceptance.
-No crime can be shrugged away as trivial, because crime doesn’t come in sizes.
-Acceptance of this daily tormenting will only further encourage third degree crime.
-This highlights the significance of having openhearted conversations about it.
-Every second, there are a million women and girls who experience this form of harassment.
+The daily news screams of extreme violence against women, of third-degree crime like rape and murder which is received with the clicking of tongues, disapprovals only to be forgotten later.
+These crimes are incredulously wrapped in the blanket of social acceptance.
+No crime can be shrugged away as trivial because crime doesn’t come in sizes.
+This highlights the significance of having open-hearted conversations about it.
+Every second, there are a million women and girls who experience one or the other form of harassment.